lesiak/snippets-of-knowledge/AWS.md

 - [Health checks for your target groups](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/target-group-health-checks.html)
 - [How do I attach backend instances with private IP addresses to my internet-facing load balancer in ELB?](https://repost.aws/knowledge-center/public-load-balancer-private-ec2)
+  > - you must enable a public subnet in the ELB that is in the same AZ as the private subnet.
+  > - Configure your load balancer's security group and network access control list (ACL) settings
 - [Monitor your Network Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-monitoring.html)
    - CloudWatch metrics
    - VPC Flow Logs (One per network interface.
 There is one network interface per load balancer subnet)